 Democratic U.S. Senator from New Jersey | Former 2020 Democratic Candidate for President

 Despite his early departure from the 2020 presidential race, U.S. Senator Cory Booker remains a very popular figure in the Democratic Party.
-Add to that his position on the Senate Subcommittee for Border Security and Immigration and Booker is an influential voice in the national conversation on immigration policy.
+Add to that his position on the Senate Subcommittee for Border Security and Immigration and Booker emerges as an influential voice in the national conversation on immigration policy.

 Regarding immigration, Booker’s policy proposals have mostly focused on protecting so-called sanctuary cities and greatly reducing the use of immigrant detention facilities.